Tutorial — Separate stems and lay them into the timeline

 A second separation in the same project: vibi rejects ranges that overlap an existing

 Want to separate just a BGM clip instead of the video's own audio?
-Tap a BGM clip → "음원분리" — the call routes through the same sheet/use-case with
+Tap a BGM clip → "음원분리" (Separate) — the call routes through the same use-case with

-bgmSeparationTargetIdset, and on confirmonConfirmStemMixswaps the original BGM for the mixed stems instead of inserting a new clip.
+bgmSeparationTargetIdset, and on confirm the original BGM is swapped for the resultingSeparationDirectiveinstead of a new clip being inserted.

 3. The request the BFF receives